AlbertoSinigaglia/force-graph/README.md

  - `script-drag.js`: implementation with GD but you can drag the vertexes around (and has a loss graph)
  - `script-drag-momentum.js`: implementation with NAG and as for the previous you can drag the vertexes around (and has a loss graph)
  - `script-drag-momentum-manual.js`: implementation as the previous, but has an array called `pairs` where can be manually specified the connections
- - `script-drag-momentum-manual-oop.js`: same as before, but the code is being reviewed to be more OOP/readable
+ - `script-drag-momentum-manual-oop.js`: same as the previous, but the code is being reviewed to be more OOP/readable

 ## Loss/objective function
 In order to create a force map, a configuration is evaluated on the following loss: